Council of Lithuania: Declaration of Independence

 Soon after the council was elected, major developments took place in Russia.
 The October Revolution brought the Bolsheviks to power.
 They signed a truce with Germany on 2 December 1917 and started peace negotiations.
 Germany needed some documentation of its relationship with Lithuania.
-In the so-called Berlin Protocol Germany offered to recognize Lithuanian independence if the latter agreed to form a firm and permanent federation with Germany, based on conventions concerning military affairs, transportation, customs, and currency.
+In the so-called Berlin Protocol, Germany offered to recognize Lithuanian independence if the latter agreed to form a firm and permanent federation with Germany, based on conventions concerning military affairs, transportation, customs, and currency.
 The council agreed, on the condition that Lithuania would decide its own internal affairs and foreign policy.
 The Germans rejected this proposal.
 On 11 December, the council adopted a resolution agreeing to a "firm and permanent alliance" with Germany on the basis of the four conventions.
 Only fifteen members voted for this resolution, but all twenty signed it.

-The Germans broke their promise and did not recognize the state and did not invite its delegation to the negotiations of Treaty of Brest-Litovsk.
+The Germans broke their promise and did not recognize the state and did not invite its delegation to the negotiations of the Treaty of Brest-Litovsk.
 Lithuanians, including those living abroad, disapproved of the 11 December declaration.
 The declaration, seen as pro-German, was an obstacle in establishing diplomatic relations with England, France and the United States, the enemies of Germany.
 On 8 January 1918, the same day that Woodrow Wilson announced his Fourteen Points, the council proposed amendments to the declaration of 11 December calling for a constituent assembly.
 The amendments were rejected by the Germans and it was made clear that the council would serve only advisory functions.
 The council was torn apart and a few members threatened to leave.
 On 16 February, the council, temporarily chaired by Jonas Basanavičius, decided to re-declare independence, this time mentioning nothing specific about a relationship with Germany.
 That was left for a constituent assembly to decide.
 16 February is celebrated as Lithuania's State Restoration Day.